pierzchalski/pierzchalski.github.io/_posts/2015-05-16-HKT-in-Rust-today.md

 }
 {% endhighlight %}

 Now, this pattern is more useful to abstract over.
-In particular, say we've got something we can intuitively traverse, like a vector or `Option`.
+In particular, say we've got something we can intuitively traverse, like a `Vec` or `Option`.
 Say that our traversable container contains _another_ container `T`, which is one of these 'applicable' containers we just described.
 Then we can 'transpose' the outer container and the inner 'applicable' container.
 For instance, we can turn a `Vec<Option<A>>` into an `Option<Vec<A>>`, or a `Vec<Result<A, Error>>` into a `Result<Vec<A>, Error>`.